 This will be overseen by the Admissions Sub Committee of the Board of Governors.

 The Board of Governors reserves the right to require such supplementary evidence as it may determine to support or verify information on the Transfer Form or appended to the Transfer Form by parents/guardians.
 For verification purposes original documents are required and not facsimiles or photocopies.

 The provision of false or incorrect information or the failure to provide any requested verifying documents within the deadline set by the Abbey Christian Brothers’ Grammar School will result in either the withdrawal of a place or the inability of the school to offer a place.

 The responsibility to ensure that:

-.
-The Transfer Application and other necessary documentation is correctly completed;
+• The Transfer Form and other necessary documentation is correctly completed;